+Efficiency

-- gap in conditions and qualifications between the public and the private sectors is 498 - concerning.
-499 - 500 Efficiency - Among features of childcare governance in England, complexity appears to be a 501 - dominant characteristic.
-Complexity is shown to interfere with efficiency as regards 502 - access and affordability.
+Among features of childcare governance in England, complexity appears to be a dominant characteristic.
+Complexity is shown to interfere with efficiency as regards access and affordability.
 Governance is also highly centralised.

-503 - This complexity affects parents.
-They are particularly confused about eligibility for 504 - 505 childcare subsidies through the tax and benefit systems, while the application process - for working families whose children are eligible for directly funded places is also 506 - 507 problematic (Farquharson et al., 2023).
-This system has been described as - 'dysfunctional' (Archer and Oppenheim, 2021).
-It is particularly affecting mothers 508 - combining paid work and caring (Fawcett Society, 2023).
-509 - As for staff training and qualifications, development and oversight of vocational 510 - workforce qualifications and the agencies issuing them is the remit of the Department 511 - for Education, while the Office for Students, an arms-length agency of the DfE, 512 - oversees pertinent university degrees.
-The latest workforce development plan was 513 - 514 issued in 2017 and has made little difference to the workforce crisis (Foley and - Roberts, 2024).
-515 - 516 In Korea, the efficiency of the current childcare system was questioned by Lee (2021). - The universal free childcare initiative fails to have a major impact due to the continuing 517 - predominance of the private childcare sector.
-Indeed, the household national survey 518 - (MHW & KICCE 2021a) reveals that, especially among employed mothers, only 60% 519 - of them said there were some childcare centres they could trust.
-Moreover, many of 520 - 521 these mothers expressed the view that the expansion of public childcare centres - should be the government's main policy priority.
-Despite the universal childcare 522 - support policies, parents eagerly called for expanded government support, to help 523 - reduce childcare expenses for families with young children as well as for service 524 - quality improvements.
-525 - Sustainability 526 - System efficiency is directly related to system sustainability, since factors limiting 527 - efficiency may pose risks to sustainability.
-A steady decrease in childcare settings 528 - 529 hampers maternal employment.
+This complexity affects parents.
+They are particularly confused about eligibility for childcare subsidies through the tax and benefit systems, while the application process for working families whose children are eligible for directly funded places is also problematic (Farquharson et al., 2023).
+This system has been described as "dysfunctional" (Archer and Oppenheim, 2021).
+It is particularly affecting mothers combining paid work and caring (Fawcett Society, 2023).

+As for staff training and qualifications, development and oversight of vocational workforce qualifications and the agencies issuing them is the remit of the Department for Education, while the Office for Students, an arms-length agency of the DfE, oversees pertinent university degrees.
+The latest workforce development plan was issued in 2017 and has made little difference to the workforce crisis (Foley and Roberts, 2024).

+In Korea, the efficiency of the current childcare system was questioned by Lee (2021).
+The universal free childcare initiative fails to have a major impact due to the continuing predominance of the private childcare sector.
+Indeed, the household national survey (MHW and KICCE, 2021a) reveals that, especially among employed mothers, only 60 per cent of them said there were some childcare centres they could trust.
+Moreover, many of these mothers expressed the view that the expansion of public childcare centres should be the government's main policy priority.
+Despite the universal childcare support policies, parents eagerly called for expanded government support to help reduce childcare expenses for families with young children as well as for service quality improvements.

+Sustainability

+System efficiency is directly related to system sustainability since factors limiting efficiency may pose risks to sustainability.
+A steady decrease in childcare settings hampers maternal employment.

 The 2006 and 2016 Childcare Acts in England and Wales reduced the strategic governance role of local government in respect of its oversight of local childcare markets and quality support.
-It retained only a 'sufficiency duty', (DfE, 2023b, p.
+It retained only a "sufficiency duty" (DfE, 2023b, p.
 27).
 This restricted its powers to intervene if market operations exclude certain children's access to affordable childcare, with potential consequences for maternal employment.

 The impact of local government's reduced strategic planning role has been compounded since 2000 by the introduction of publicly funded academies and free schools alongside state schools.
-Although they must implement the EYFS framework, any childcare such schools deliver is outside local government control, since they report directly to central government (West and Wolfe, 2018).
-This contrasts with childcare delivered within state, i.e. local government-controlled, nursery schools and classes.
+Although they must implement the EYFS framework, any childcare such schools deliver is outside local government control since they report directly to central government (West and Wolfe, 2018).
+This contrasts with childcare delivered within the state, that is, local government-controlled nursery schools and classes.

 In England, childcare provider numbers are decreasing; the number of family-based settings has halved over the last decade (Ofsted, 2024).
 Providers increasingly report being unable to cover their costs, as public per-child funding rates have not kept up with inflation, whereas the cost of living and the minimum wage have risen (Farquharson et al., 2023).
 The English childcare market is also changing shape.
 The major for-profit childcare corporations have been engaged in a spate of acquisitions and mergers while taking on unsustainable debt (Davies, 2024).
-Such take-overs pose a real risk to not-for-profit providers, which are more likely to offer high-quality places to children growing up with disadvantage (Simon et al., 2022).
+Such takeovers pose a real risk to not-for-profit providers, which are more likely to offer high-quality places to children growing up with disadvantage (Simon et al., 2022).